NOAA-OWP/noah-owp-modular/nwm_baseline_vars_dev_notes.md

 The call to output_NoahMP_NWM indicates that EDIRXY is being written for EDIR (see above).
 [EDIRXY is defined as having units of mm/s](https://github.com/NCAR/wrf_hydro_nwm_public/blob/5d9e489fed01ed7cbd6b5680616ee37812a7137a/src/Land_models/NoahMP/phys/module_sf_noahmpdrv.F#L271C1-L271C120) and [EDIRXY is set to ESOIL](https://github.com/NCAR/wrf_hydro_nwm_public/blob/5d9e489fed01ed7cbd6b5680616ee37812a7137a/src/Land_models/NoahMP/phys/module_sf_noahmpdrv.F#L1453), which [also has units of mm/s](https://github.com/NCAR/wrf_hydro_nwm_public/blob/5d9e489fed01ed7cbd6b5680616ee37812a7137a/src/Land_models/NoahMP/phys/module_sf_noahmpdrv.F#L420C95-L420C95).
 Thus, while the output file states that the variable's units are 'kg m-2 s-1', I do not see this to be the case.

+We can do the unit conversion if we need -- but need to confirm that NWM is providing in kg m-2 s-1 as specified.

 # SOILICE

 ### Spreadsheet notes